 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

 Daimyo is a neighbourhood brimming with boutiques.
-It is the unofficial fashion capital of Fukuoka and is where you can enjoy an afternoon of lively people watching and feasting on quirky, unique and off-the-wall fashions.
+It is the unofficial fashion capital of Fukuoka and is where you can enjoy an afternoon of people-watching people dressed in quirky, unique and off-the-wall fashions.
 Daimyo residents boast a distinct style and flair, which makes it the ideal destination for fashion inspiration.

 But Daimyo is more than just fashion, shopping and style.
 This trendy neighbourhood is also a feast for the eyes.
-It boasts stunning architecture and a labyrinth of narrow streets, which makes it a joy to simply wander around and get lost in the spirit of the city.
+It boasts stunning architecture and a labyrinth of narrow streets, making it a joy to wander around and get lost in the vibes.

 Things to See and Do in Daimyo